 The Great Recession robbed earning power from workers, hitting men and women in their 50s and early 60s especially hard.

 Even in 2016, 61 percent of American workers have yet to fully recover from the Great Recession of 2007-2009 — including 13 percent who still haven’t begun to recover and 7 percent more who may never recover, says a report from the Transamerica Center for Retirement Studies.
 Home values and investment savings also plummeted.

 Seniors have had less time to make up those losses.

 Tip: Don’t wait, take action.
-If you are still recovering from the last economic downturn, don’t wait until you’re in deep trouble to take action.
-Pride can prevent you from taking needed action when you’re in trouble.
+If you are still recovering from the last economic downturn, don’t let pride prevent you from getting help.
 Don’t spend retirement savings or home equity trying to repay unmanageable debt.

 You can seek help by talking with a credit counselor through the nonprofit National Foundation for Credit Counseling, or a bankruptcy attorney through the National Association of Consumer Bankruptcy Attorneys.

 3. Private pensions are nearly extinct